How narcissistic people manipulate you through social media.

 - They may start to remove some of their tags on posts you’ve tagged them into, not many to begin with, as time goes on they remove more and more.
 So you start getting anxious and may start checking your profile more, to see if any more have been untagged.
 If you ask them, they’ll either know nothing about it, blame it on your eyesight, say it’s some sort of mistake. “ you’re insecure, stop reading into things.”

 - They may block you for an hour then unblock, and they may prevent you from looking at their social media for a day or two, then unblock.
 If you ask them, they will act all surprised and say it’s the websites fault.
 They will re-add you.
 Leaving you wondering for it was a mistake or not.

 - They may cause an argument, go into the silent treatment, disappear and block you.

-- They may suddenly add one of their old crazy exes as a friend.
-You find this very strange, but do not want to ask as you don’t want to look insecure, or cause rage in them.
+- They may suddenly add one of their crazy exes as a friend.
+You find this very strange, because of everything they’ve told you about them and how toxic the ex was, but do not want to ask as you don’t want to look insecure, or cause rage in them.
 You see no messages or no likes between them, but you’re left thinking, who asked who?
 And what’s this all about?

 - You wake in the morning before they go into social media, you notice they were active a few hours ago, which leaves you with so many questions such as.
 What were they doing at that time in the morning?
 Or who were they talking to?
 They may have been, or if they know you’re looking at stuff, they might have just set the alarm to go on, knowing you’ll be up before them and looking, just to play more mind games with you.